HCW-home/hcw-docs/docs/api.md

 * lastName : patient's last name displayed in the consultation request.
 * gender : patient sex displayed in the consultation request (male or female)
 * isPatientInvite : it must always be set to true because we are here in the case of a patient invitation.
-* sendInvite (optional, default false) : does HUG@Home must take care of sending link to patient by SMS or Email (otherwise API will just return the link).
+* sendInvite (optional, default false) : does HUG@Home take care of sending link to patients by SMS or Email (otherwise API will just return the link).

 #### Response